Key takeaways

 Taking the right dose of medication at the right time of day is extremely important.
 Proper medication management helps ensure medications are working how they should be to treat injuries, illnesses, and diseases.

 “Medication management service aims to help patients, seniors, and those in assisted living settings take the correct medicine and dose at the right time,” says David Clark, a lawyer and partner at The Clark Law Office, a personal injury law firm in Michigan.
 “Research shows that around 50% of patients mismanage [their] medications.
-The United States government considers medication management so important it has federal and state laws that regulate medicine use.
-The Food and Drug Administration has issued black box warnings to indicate serious adverse reactions that could result from taking certain medications.
-Even over-the-counter medications are regulated to ensure they are used as directed.”
+The U.S. government considers medication management so important that it has federal and state laws that regulate medicine use,” Clark says.

 RELATED: Medication error statistics